makeabilitylab/makeabilitylabwebsite/README.md

 ### How to use
 There are two ways to call and retrieve the data:
-1. List: will return all of the model objects in the data serialized into JSON
+1. List: will return all of the model objects in the data serialized into JSON.
-2. Detail: will return a specific object based on the primary key
+2. Detail: will return a specific object based on the primary key.

 ##### Publications:
 List: `https://makeabilitylab.cs.washington.edu/api/pubs/`